NCAA cancels March Madness tournaments, all other winter and spring championships

 The cancellation extends to all remaining winter and spring NCAA championships.

-The move comes after most of the NCAA’s conferences had suspended their postseason tournaments, including its "power conferences," the Pac-12, Big 10, ACC, Big 12 and SEC.
+The move comes after most of the NCAA's conferences had suspended their postseason tournaments, including its "power conferences," the Pac-12, the Big 10, the ACC, the Big 12 and the SEC.

-The tournaments stand as one of the NCAA's biggest yearly events alongside the college football national championship.
-It typically runs for three weeks, with many people across the U.S. filling out brackets of the 64 teams chosen to participate.
+The tournaments stand as one of the NCAA's biggest yearly events, alongside the college football national championship.
+It typically runs for three weeks, with many people across the U.S. filling out brackets of the 68 men's teams and 64 women's teams chosen to participate.

 Full coverage of the coronavirus outbreak

-Gonzaga University men's basketball head coach Mark Few was live on ESPN when news of the cancellation broke.
-He said he was “extremely disappointed” and that he felt they could postpone.
+Gonzaga University men's basketball coach Mark Few was live on ESPN when news of the cancellation broke.
+He said that he was "extremely disappointed" and that he felt the tournaments could have been postponed.

 The men's tournament was scheduled to begin this weekend with Selection Sunday, which is when the NCAA reveals the full bracket, including all teams and all seeds.
 The women's bracket was to be announced Monday.